 Immigration policy and the economy

-Giovanni Peri, professor of economics, studies immigration’s effect on the economy, and highly skilled workers, immigration and refugees.
-Peri also is director of the Migration Research Cluster at UC Davis, which is co-organizing a conference on migrant labor and global health in March.
+Giovanni Peri, professor of economics, studies immigration’s effect on the economy, and highly skilled workers, students and refugees.
+Peri also is director of the Migration Research Cluster at UC Davis.
 Read his immigration fact blog.
-Contact: email@example.com.
+Read a policy paper the implications of forcing foreign students out of the United States.
+Contact: firstname.lastname@example.org.

 Immigration and the U.S.-Mexico border